How is Karni Sena, the group behind Padmavati protests, so powerful?

 The sabha turned violent, Nagaur Superintendent of Police had his car set on fire and he barely escaped an assault while a lady IPS officer had to disguise herself in order to escape, and several other policemen barely escaped being lynched.

-In March, Karni Sena vandalised the ‘mirror room’ in Padmini Palace in Chittorgarh Fort, alleging that the mirrors had been installed after Padmavati lived there; they claimed Alauddin Khilji never saw Padmini or her reflection.
+In March, Karni Sena vandalised the ‘mirror room’ in Padmini Palace in Chittorgarh Fort, alleging that the mirrors had been installed about 60 years ago, for Prime Minister Jawaharlal Nehru’s visit; they claimed Alauddin Khilji never saw Padmini or her reflection.
 The room overlooking Jal Mahal now stands sealed.

-More recently, SRKS vandalised a cinema hall in Kota for playing Padmavati’s trailer and helped block th3e entry to Chittorgarh and Kumbhalgarh Forts – both UNESCO World Heritage sites, threatening to chop off Deepika Padukone’s nose, and violent protests if Padmavati is released.
+More recently, SRKS vandalised a cinema hall in Kota for playing Padmavati’s trailer and helped block the entry to Chittorgarh and Kumbhalgarh Forts – both UNESCO World Heritage sites, threatening to chop off Deepika Padukone’s nose, and violent protests if Padmavati is released.
 It also asked for an FIR to be lodged against Bhansali, among other things.

 Home Minister Gulab Chand Kataria said that no one is allowed to take the law in their hands.
-While he is known Kataria to be a straight shooter, other politicians have either maintained silence or supported censorship of the film or its ban.
+While he is known to be a straight shooter, other politicians have either maintained silence or supported censorship of the film or its ban.

 How is the Karni Sena so powerful?